 As a runner, you spend a tremendous amount of time on your feet.
-Your prehab routine should include foot and ankle flexibility/ mobility exercises to reduce the chance of plantar fasciitis from occurring.
+Your prehab routine should include foot and ankle mobility and strength exercises to reduce the chance of plantar fasciitis from occurring.

 *This content is for educational purposes only.
 For your safety, always consult with a medical professional if you are experiencing pain or discomfort for appropriate assessments and management of your condition